hyperledger-archives/indy-sdk/doc/design/004-payment-interface/README.md

                                                                payment_addresses_json: *const c_char)>) -> ErrorCode {}

 /// Modifies Indy request by adding information how to pay fees for this transaction
-/// according to selected payment method.
+/// according to this payment method.
 ///
-/// Payment selection is performed by looking to o
-///
-/// This method consumes set of UTXO inputs and outputs.
+/// This method consumes set of inputs and outputs.
 The difference between inputs balance
 /// and outputs balance is the fee for this transaction.
 ///
 /// Not that this method also produces correct fee signatures.